MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/update-a-transformations-definition.md

 ---
-title: Workflow Sample - Update a Transformation's Definition
+title: Workflow sample - Update a transformation's definition
-sidebar_label: Update a Transformation's Definition
+sidebar_label: Update a transformation's definition
 description: This workflow sample demonstrates how to update an existing transformation through the Modeling service.
 ---